-Asset Freezing Unit HM Treasury 1 Horse Guards Road LONDON SW1A 2HQ Tel: +44 (0) 20 7270 5454 Email: assetfreezingunit@hm-treasury.gov.uk
+Financial Sanctions HM Treasury 1 Horse Guards Road LONDON SW1A 2HQ Tel: +44 (0) 20 7270 5454 Email: financialsanctions@hmtreasury.gsi.gov.uk

 - 5.3.45 An asset freeze works by way of a prohibition against dealing with the funds or economic resources of a designated person.
 It is also prohibited to make funds or economic resources (and in relation to designated terrorists, financial services) available, directly or indirectly, to or for the benefit of targets on the list maintained by HM Treasury.
 Firms therefore need to have an appropriate means of monitoring payment instructions to ensure that the prohibitions are not breached.
 A breach could involve the making of payments to or for the benefit of designated persons, whether or not the payment is made direct to the designated person, through an intermediary or in a manner which is for the benefit of the designated person. - 5.3.46 HM Treasury can licence exceptions to the prohibitions to enable frozen funds and economic resources to be unfrozen and to allow payments to be made to or for the benefit of a designated person.
-A firm seeking such a licence should write to the Asset Freezing Unit at the address set out in paragraph 5.3.44. - 5.3.47 If a firm breaches a sanctions prohibition, it is likely to have committed a criminal offence.
+A firm seeking such a licence should write to the Financial Sanctions Unit at the address set out in paragraph 5.3.44. - 5.3.47 If a firm breaches a sanctions prohibition, it is likely to have committed a criminal offence.
 However, in line with the principles set out in the Code for Crown Prosecutors, prosecution of a firm suspected to be in breach of the financial sanctions regime in the UK would be likely only where the prosecuting authorities consider this to be in the public interest, and where they believe that there is enough evidence to provide a realistic prospect of conviction.
-The Code for Crown Prosecutors can be accessed at www.cps.gov.uk/publications/code\for\crown\prosecutors/index.html - 5.3.48 To reduce the risk of breaching obligations under financial sanctions regimes, firms are likely to focus their resources on areas of their business that carry a greater likelihood of involvement with targets, or their agents.
-Within this approach, firms are likely to focus their prevention and detection procedures on direct customer relationships, and then have appropriate regard to other parties involved.
+The Code for Crown Prosecutors can be accessed at www.cps.gov.uk/publications/code for crown prosecutors/index.html - 5.3.48 To reduce the risk of breaching obligations under financial sanctions regimes, firms are likely to focus their resources on areas of their business that carry a greater likelihood of involvement with targets, or their agents.
+Within this approach, firms are likely to focus their prevention and detection procedures on direct customer relationships, and then have appropriate regard to other parties involved. - 5.3.49 Firms need to have some means of monitoring payment instructions to ensure that proposed payments to targets or their agents are not made.
+The majority of payments made by many firms will, however, be to other regulated firms, rather than to individuals or entities that may be targets. - 5.3.50 Where a firm freezes funds under financial sanctions legislation, or where it has suspicions of terrorist financing, it must make a report to HM Treasury, and/or to the NCA.
+Guidance on such reporting is given in paragraphs 6.33 to 6.42.